gibbyb/ADSearchandConnect/README.md

 Active Directory PC Search & Connect is a tool created for the City of Gulfport IT employees.
-It requires a few dependancies such as Powershell, Dameware, and Track-it to  worl completely as intended.
+It requires a few dependancies such as Powershell, Dameware, and Track-it to  work completely as intended.
 In fact, this application is very specifically designed for the City of Gulfport and probably will not work completely correctly outside of its intended use.